Status and phase

 History of restrictive or constrictive cardiomyopathy

-Any current symptomatic coronary disease (myocardial infarction, percutaneous coronary intervention, coronary artery bypass graft surgery, or cardiac anginal chest pain in the past 6 months prior to Screening Visit)
+Any current symptomatic coronary disease (myocardial infarction, percutaneous coronary intervention, coronary artery bypass graft surgery, or cardiac anginal chest pain in the past 6 months prior to Screening Visit).

-Known diagnosis (as determined by echocardiography) of significant (≥ 2+ regurgitation) mitral regurgitation or aortic regurgitation valvular disease
+Known diagnosis (as determined by echocardiography) of significant (≥ 2+ regurgitation) mitral valve regurgitation or aortic regurgitation valvular disease

 Any of the following clinical laboratory values during the Screening Period prior to Week 0 Visit: